 CCO certification examinations are designed for operators who are trained and who currently work in crane operation.

 Crane-related experience is defined as: operation, maintenance, inspection, or training.

-Certified crane operators must continue to meet ASME B30.3 physical requirements throughout their certification period and attest to their agreement to those requirement in their application.
+Certified crane operators must continue to meet ASME B30 physical requirements throughout their certification period and attest to their agreement to this requirement in their applications.

-Means of compliance with ASME physical requirements include, but are not limited to, a current Department of Transportation (DOT) Medical Examiner’s Certificate.
+In appropriate circumstances, means of compliance with ASME physical requirements may include, but are not limited to, a current Department of Transportation (DOT) Medical Examiner’s Certificate.

 CCO WRITTEN EXAMINATIONS

 The Tower Crane written exam consists of a single examination in Tower Crane operation.
 This examination has 55 multiple-choice questions, six of which are load chart questions.
 Candidates are allowed 60 minutes to complete the exam.
 Candidates meeting eligibility requirements may take the written and practical examinations in either order.

 The CCO Tower Crane Practical Examination demonstrating crane operator proficiency may be taken on the following crane types:

 CCO CERTIFICATION TIME FRAMES

 Candidates must pass both Written and Practical Examinations to be certified for a five-year period.
 The Written and Practical Exams may be taken in either order.
 Candidates have 12 months from the time they pass their first Written or Practical Exam for each crane type in which to pass the corresponding (Written or Practical) Exam.